marekbobrowski/skirmish-online/README.md

 - change their character's model (text command "/setmodel <model_id>"),
 - change their character's weapon model (text command "/setweapon <weapon_id>"),
 - change their nickname (text command "/setname <name>").
-- request a sound to be played on every other client (text command "/sound <funny_sound_file_name>" (the sound needs to be located on every client in `client/local/assets/sounds`).
+- request a sound to be played on every other client (text command "/sound <funny_sound_file_name>", the sound needs to be located on every client in `client/local/assets/sounds`).

 Every player has:
 - health points that are subtracted when somebody attacks the player; they're restored over time